adman44532/ECTE_Latex_Template/README.md

 ### Front Matter

 As per the ECTE499 Information Booklet, the Front Matter includes:
-1. Title Page
+1. Title Page - `Thesis_Styles.sty`
-2. Abstract
+2. Abstract - `Front_Matter/Abstract.tex`
-3. Statement of Originality (SOG)
+3. Statement of Originality (SOG) - `Thesis_Styles.sty`
-4. Table of Contents
+4. Table of Contents - `Thesis_Styles.sty`
-5. List of Figures
+5. List of Figures - `Thesis_Styles.sty`
-6. List of Tables
+6. List of Tables - `Thesis_Styles.sty`
-7. List of Abbreviations and Symbols (Glossary)
+7. List of Abbreviations and Symbols (Glossary) - `Front_Matter/Glossary.tex`
-8. Changes
+8. Changes - `Front_Matter/Changes.tex`
-9. Acknowledgements
+9. Acknowledgements - `Front_Matter/Acknowledgements.tex`

-Most of these are handled within the `Thesis_Styles.sty` (Talked about later).

-As a writer you should be filling out the author information at the top of the `ECTE499_Thesis_Main.tex`.
+As a writer you should be filling out the author information and sog at the top of the `Thesis_Main.tex`.
 These values will then automatically fill out information in these front matters using macros.

 Table of Contents, Figures, Tables are all automatically logged when you define them in your documents.

+Include a pdf or png of your Signiture, or leave `\signature{}` blank for a print out version with a line to write on.

-Other things to be mindful of changing is the Glossary, Acknowledgements and Changes.
+Be mindful of changing is the Glossary, Acknowledgements and Changes.
 These are not automatically handled as they vary between reports.

+Once a draft version of your report is submitted, you must include **ONLY the first page** of the similarity report from turnitin.
+The information booklet and moodle site specify how to get the right PDF, but this template includes in `Thesis_Main.tex` on how to add that into the report.

 ### Body